-Proverbs 27 – read and compare multiple versions
+Proverbs 27 – search, read, and compare multiple versions of the Bible

 Proverbs 27